Opinions, Guidelines and Interpretations - Overview

 When Elections Canada receives a request, it will assess it to determine whether or not it includes enough information for a written opinion, guideline or interpretation note to be provided.
 If clarification or more information is needed, Elections Canada will contact the applicant within five business days.
 Once the application is complete, it will be assigned an application number and made public on Elections Canada's website.

 Once a request has been made public on Elections Canada's website, it cannot be withdrawn.

 Elections Canada may also initiate guidelines and interpretation notes.
 The process for issuing them is essentially the same as for those requested by a registered party.

 Elections Canada will provide proposed written opinions, guidelines and interpretation notes to members of the Advisory Committee of Political Parties for comment.
-Comments must be submitted within 15 days after the notice is sent.
+After the notice is sent, comments must be submitted within 30 days for a written opinion or within 45 days for a guideline or interpretation note.
 All comments will be made public on Elections Canada's website.
 Before finalizing a written opinion, guideline or interpretation note, the agency will take into consideration any comments received.

 Written opinions provide a certain protection to political entities since they are binding on Elections Canada and the Commissioner of Canada Elections.
 They remain binding as long as the material facts on which the opinion was based have not changed; the activity or practice is carried out substantially as proposed; and a contrary interpretation has not been subsequently issued by way of a guideline, interpretation note or written opinion.

 Guidelines and interpretation notes are for information purposes only.
 They are not binding on political entities.